-- Updated on May 7th 2024 --

 How does one effectively use geotargeting for their business and app?
 There are a few fundamental elements that are needed to utilize geotargeting optimally.

 It starts with obtaining accurate geolocation data.
-You don’t want to be sending a location-based notification to someone about a store that’s as far off to them as Voyager 1 and 2 are from Earth right now.
+You don’t want to be sending a location-based notification to someone about a store that’s as far off to them as Voyager 1.

-To ensure that you’re obtaining accurate geolocation data at all times, you’ll need to use the methods of obtaining location data that we’ve described before.
-You can’t rely on just one method either.
-As I’ve hinted with my explanation of Wi-Fi-based location targeting, GPS can start to get inconsistent for a plethora of reasons, including having difficulty in picking up accurate location data indoors.
-So to stay consistent with location data, make sure to use multiple methods at once.
+To ensure that you’re obtaining accurate geolocation data at all times, you’ll need to use the geotargeting of obtaining location data that we’ve described before.
+You can’t rely on just one source either.
+As hinted, GPS can start to get inconsistent for a plethora of reasons, including having difficulty in picking up accurate location data indoors.
+To ensure you have consistent location data, use multiple geotargeting tools at once.
+This also applies to the geotargeting platform you're working with.
+A solid way to determine their quality is to investigate their data sources.

-If you’re working with multiple methods of obtaining location data, you’ll always have the option to interchange between them.
-It’s like they’re all backup options to each other, so to speak.
+If you’re working with multiple geotargeting tools at once, you’ll always have the option to interchange between them.
+It’s like they’re all backup options to each other.
 One does better in scenario A, and the other is better in scenario B.

 Next to that is respecting user privacy and data protection.
 As you’re going to be handling personal data, which is considered sensitive data, you’ll need to abide by the laws set in place that protects your users from privacy violations.
 It’s important to understand these privacy regulations with respect to your users.
-Make sure you’re following them otherwise the EU is going to have a field day, and your reputation will be damaged quite a bit.
+Make sure you’re following them otherwise the EU is going to have a field day.

 Analyzing and segmenting your target audience will help you in your location-based targeting too.
 It’s simple really, if you have a clear idea on who your target audience is and you throw geotargeting in the mix, you should be able to reach that audience with greater accuracy.